 - the outdoors and stuff you can do outdoors.
 (Ok, to be honest, I like the outdoors best in the summer.
 I'm pretty fond of the indoors in the winter, too.)

 - Many other things...

-Books: What's So Amazing About Grace?, The Abolition of Man, Why Us, There is a God, Into Thin Air, Three Cups of Tea, Against the Night, etc., etc.
+Books: What's So Amazing About Grace?, The Abolition of Man, Why Us, There is a God, Into Thin Air, C. S. Lewis, A Life, 'Till We Have Faces, The Wright Brothers, Against the Night, etc., etc.